TimurKady/django-fast-treenode/source/docs/README.txt

 ```

 The `TreeNodeModel` abstract class adds many fields (prefixed with `tn_` to prevent direct access) and public methods to your models.

-:warning: **If you are extending a model that already has some fields, please ensure that your model existing fields names don't clash with `TreeNodeModel` public [methods/properties](#methodsproperties) names.**

----

 ### `admin.py`
 Make your model-admin class inherit from `treenode.admin.TreeNodeModelAdmin`.